Mikadifo/Mikadifo/README.md

 ## 🚀 About Me

-I'm a passionate front-end software developer, with more than 3 years of experience.
+I'm a passionate software developer, with more than 3 years of experience working on the web.

-I love exploring new ideas and learning new technologies.
+I love exploring new ideas and learning new technologies and many other things.

 ## 🛠 Skills